vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-The benefits are:
+Benefits:
-* it allows .NET to internally find our equal comparison logic more efficiently
+* it allows .NET to [internally find our equal comparison logic](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs#L398) more easily.
+In short, less [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language)
 * objects implementing an interface can often be substitued with similar objects implementing that interface (for functions accepting that interface).
-This tranlates into more malleable code.
+This tranlates into more malleable code via [covariance & contravariance](https://docs.microsoft.com/en-us/dotnet/standard/generics/covariance-and-contravariance).
+* less [boxing](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/boxing-and-unboxing).
+Again, this blog post cares about efficiency, which makes boxing is a big-engouh factor to consider.

 So far, we've run through the definitions for:
 * `Object.Equals`
 * `Object.GetHashCode`
 * `IEquatable<T>.Equals`

-Since i've only given definitions so far, now is the time for their implementation details.
+I've only given definitions so far - i will now reveal basic implementation details.

 ## Putting it all together
 ```c#